You're a small business owner and your business is growing, you’re tired of working 12-hour days, seven days a week, and you’ve decided you need help.

 Figure out what the rewards package will look like

-Deciding on the salary or hourly rate you’re prepared to pay is just one piece of your total rewards strategy.
+Deciding on the workers compensation or hourly rate you’re prepared to pay is just one piece of your total rewards strategy.

 Be careful when you give out equity